dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Fixed bug (introduced) allowing ships to move diagonally over isthmuses under some circumstances
 - Fixed bug (introduced) slowing AI expansion, especially on Archipelago maps
 - Fixed bug where AI units could sleep indefinitely when using debug tools like ChangePlayer and AIAutoPlay
+- Fixed issues with rounding off small commerce amounts leading to AI or governor working suboptimal tiles/specialists in some circumstances (reported by Caboose)
+- Fixed bug in calculation of city closeness where city would consider its closeness to itself, so cities can now properly tell when they are close to other cities in their owner's empire (should now see more AI city razing)

 Victory Strategy AI
 - Switched all cultural victory logic to new victory strategy framework